 Chief Financial Officer

-George S. Davis is executive vice president and the chief financial officer at Intel Corporation.
-He leads Intel’s global finance organization, including finance, accounting and reporting, tax, treasury, internal audit, and investor relations.
-He also oversees Intel’s information technology (IT) organization.
-Davis joined Intel in 2019 from Qualcomm Inc., where he was chief financial officer and executive vice president and CFO at Micron Technology Inc. Earlier in his career, he held several leadership positions, including chief financial officer and executive vice president at Applied Materials Inc. and vice president of finance and CFO at Analog Devices, and senior vice president and CFO at Intersil Corp.
+David Zinsner is executive vice president and the chief financial officer (CFO) at Intel Corporation.
+He leads Intel’s global finance organization, including finance, accounting and reporting, tax, treasury, internal audit and investor relations.
+Prior to joining Intel in January 2022, Zinsner was executive vice president and CFO at Micron Technology Inc. Earlier in his career, Zinsner served as president and chief operating officer at Affirmed Networks.
+He also served as senior vice president of finance and CFO at Analog Devices, and senior vice president and CFO at Intersil Corp.

 Executive Vice President; General Manager, Client Computing Group

-Senior Vice President; General Manager, Non-Volatile Memory Solutions Group
+Senior Vice President; General Manager, Network and Edge Group

 Dr. Ann B. Kelleher

-Dr. Ann B. Kelleher is senior vice president and general manager of Technology Development at Intel Corporation.
-She is responsible for the company’s worldwide manufacturing operations, including Fab Sort Manufacturing, Assembly Test Manufacturing and strategic planning, as well as corporate quality assurance and corporate services.
+Dr. Ann B. Kelleher is executive vice president and general manager of Technology Development at Intel Corporation.
+She is responsible for the research, development and deployment of next-generation silicon logic, packaging and test technologies that power the future of Intel’s innovation.
 Kelleher joined Intel in 1996 as a process engineer, going on to manage technology transfers and factory ramp-ups in a variety of positions spanning 200mm and 300mm technologies.

-Executive Vice President, General Manager, Sales, Marketing, and Communications Group
+Chief Technology Officer; Senior Vice President, General Manager, Software and Advanced Technology Group

 Sandra L. Rivera